 The coupled partial differential Eqs.
 (4) and (6) are solved to determine crystallinity change due to laser treatments.
 Solutions of these equations are used as initial conditions to solve the coupled Eqs.
 (7)-(9) to capture degradation profiles.
 The two sets of coupled equations are solved through the finite element method in COMSOL Multiphysics 4.1.
-A 2D axial symmetric domain is used, in which the 1 mm by 5 mm film is immersed in a 10 mm by 10 mm aqueous medium.
+A 2D axial symmetric domain is used, in which the 1-mm × 5-mm film is immersed in a 10-mm × 10-mm aqueous medium.
 Laser treated area covers both sides of the film.
-The film is initially composed of non-degraded crystalline and amorphous chains with crystallinity determined experimentally.
+The film is initially composed of nondegraded crystalline and amorphous chains with crystallinity determined experimentally.
 Monomers generated during degradation can diffuse out of the film into the surrounding aqueous medium.
 The time domain in the simulation is 14 days.

-4. Materials and methods
+4 Materials and Methods

-PLLA granules were provided by PURAC and used as received.
-PLLA samples were prepared through thermal compression of PLLA granules under 5.7×10^4 Pa at 180°C for 4 hours, and cooled down in air.
-Crystals develop during the cooling process.
-The obtained sample is around 1 mm thick.
-Laser treatment was conducted on both sides of the sample by a KrF excimer laser with 248 nm wavelength 248 nm and 25 ns pulse width 25 ns.
-The homogenized excimer laser beam has a spatially uniform intensity favorable for a uniform surface treatment.
-The sample is radiated by a single pulse in argon atmosphere with a flow rate of 15 standard cubic feet per hour to prevent oxidation.
-To determine crystallinity, WAXD measurements are made using an Inel X-ray diffractometer to determine crystallinity.
-Monochromatic CuK α radiation with wavelength λ =0.15418 nm at 40 kV and 30 mA is used.
-The chemical compositions of the PLLA samples are measured using X-ray photoelectron spectroscopy (XPS, PHI 5500 ESCA).
-From XPS measurements, the O{1s} and C{1s} spectra are captured, and the take-off angle is 45°.
+PLLA granules (medical grade with a viscosity of 1.8 dl/g) were provided by PURAC and used as received.
+PLLA samples were prepared through thermal compression of PLLA granules under 5.7×10^4 Pa at 180 °C for 4 h and cooled down in air.
+The cooling process lasted for around 2h to reach room temperature.
+Crystals developed during the cooling process.
+The obtained sample was around 80 mg and 1 mm thick.
+Laser treatment was conducted by a KrF excimer laser with 248 nm wavelength and 25 ns pulse width.
+Laser spot size is $1 \text{ mm} \times 1 \text{ mm}$.
+Both sides of the sample were scanned by laser irradiation.
+The homogenized excimer laser beam had a spatially uniform intensity favorable for a uniform surface treatment.
+The sample was radiated by a single pulse in argon atmosphere with a flow rate of 0.4 standard cubic meters per hour to prevent oxidation.
+To determine crystallinity, WAXD measurements were made using an Inel X-ray diffractometer to determine crystallinity.
+Monochromatic CuKa radiation with wavelength $\lambda = 0.15418 \text{ nm}$ at 40 kV and 30 mA was used.
+The chemical compositions of the PLLA samples were measured using X-ray photoelectron spectroscopy (XPS, PHI 5500 ESCA).
+From XPS measurements, the O{1s} and C{1s} spectra were captured, and the takeoff angle was 45 deg.

-During degradation tests, each sample was placed in a vial and fully immersed in a 10 mL phosphate buffered saline (PBS) with a pH of 7.4 purchased from Life Technologies.
-Vials were placed in a water bath at 70°C, and the PBS was changed every two days.
-After degradation, samples were dried in vacuum for two days.
+During degradation tests, each sample treated with 3-J/cm2 laser energy was placed in a vial and fully immersed in a 10-mL phosphate-buffered saline (PBS) with a pH of 7.4 purchased from Life Technologies.
+Vials were placed in a water bath at 70 °C, and the PBS was changed every 2 days.
+The degradation periods are 0.5, 1, 1.5, 2, 3, 5, 8, 11, and 14 days.
+After degradation, samples were dried in vacuum at room temperature for 2 days.
 The sample mass was recorded before and after vacuum drying.
-The weight-average MW (M_w) and number-average MW (M_n) were determined in tetrahydrofuran (THF) from gel permeation chromatography (GPC) at room temperature.
+The weightaverage MW (M_w) and number-average MW (M_n) were determined in tetrahydrofuran (THF) from GPC at room temperature.
 Crystalline PLLA was first dissolved in methylene chloride and rapidly dried with a rotary evaporator to obtain the amorphous form with higher solubility in THF.
-PLLA/THF solutions were prepared with 1 mg/1 mL concentration for GPC measurements.
+PLLA/THF solutions were prepared with 1 mg/1 ml concentration for GPC measurements.
 Crystallinity is determined by the WAXD, and morphology is observed using stereomicroscopy and optical profilometry.